ViaJables/Disguise-O-Rama/readme.txt

         - The third should be at x of two times the view’s width and say “I need you to help me pick a costume so that I can run to the liquor store without anyone recognizing me."
         - Put these strings into an array corresponding to the button array below and layout by enumerating through array and adding labels.
 - Create createIntroBottomView method (private)
-    - One Button the width of the screen and (percentage) height.
+    - One Button the width of the screen and (percentage based on spec) height.
     - Background color is #E15926
     - Font is UIFont.introButtonFont and the titleColor is white
     - Create array of strings called introButtonTitles containing [“Say \”hello\””, “Tell me more”, “OK”] as well as set the value of a property currentIntroPage set to zero.